Avocado and Egg Puree

 Ingredients in Avocado and Egg Puree

-Avocado – Use a ripe avocado, which should feel slightly soft when squeezed.
+Avocado – Use a ripe avocado that feels slightly soft when gently squeezed.
 Avocados ripen once picked.
 To speed up the ripening process, place the avocado in a paper bag with an apple or banana.
 I keep mine in the fruit bowl with bananas until ripe, and then transfer them to the fridge if I need them to keep for a little longer.

 Lime juice – This adds flavour as well as slows down the browning of avocado flesh.
 You can substitute with lemon juice.